SAP/vs-code-extension-for-project-credential-digger/README.md

 ### Setup

 1. The extension relies on an existing instance of the Credential Digger, hence you need to configure the extension based on the chosen mode
-2. If your Credential digger instance does not have scanning rules or you want to provide your customized set then you can push them by running this command ``
+2. If your Credential digger instance does not have scanning rules or you want to provide your customized set then you can push them by running this command `Credential Digger: Add Rules`

 ## Support, Feedback, Contributing